KilledByAPixel/NoteCraft/README.md

 - Power/Mover - Provides power to any touching cell and moves in a direction.
 - Power Line - Transfers power in a direction.
 - Rotator - Rotates cells and redirects movement when powered.
-- Copier - Copies the cell oposite the direction specified to the direction when powered.
+- Copier - Copies and unpoweres the cell oposite the direction specified to the direction when powered.
 - Push Blocks - Can be pushed or not pushed.
 - Stop Block - Destroys anything pushed into it when powered.
 - Note - Plays a note when powered and holds until unpowered.
 - Note Control - Changes the key or attenuation of conneted notes.

+It's a little more complicated then that but the basic idea.
+Check out the examples to get started!

 Shortcuts
 - Cut = Control + X